Chapter 5: Stereochemistry

 ""

-For both structures, the chirality centres are bonded with the same groups, and structure I has R and S, structure II has S and R. Are they enantiomers?
+For both structures, the chirality centers are bonded with the same groups, and structure I has R and S, and structure II has S and R. Are they enantiomers?

 ""

-Rotation of the groups around the chirality centre does not change the configuration, however it does change the conformation to eclipsed conformation.
+Rotation of the groups around the chirality centre does not change the configuration, however, it does change the conformation to eclipsed conformation.
 In the eclipsed conformation, it is easier to tell that the structure has a plane of symmetry, so it is a meso compound that is achiral.
-Achiral compound does not have enantiomer, so structure II is also meso compound that is identical to structure I.
+Achiral compound does not have an enantiomer, so structure II is also a meso compound that is identical to the structure I.

 Solution: Identical

-(You can rotate, or do switches to compare between the two structures, but make sure to keep track on any action.
-If it is easy to get lost by rotating or switch, assign R/S configuration is a safer way.)
+(You can rotate, or do switches to compare between the two structures, but make sure to keep track of any action.
+If it is easy to get lost by rotating or switching, assigning R/S configuration is a safer way.)

 Examples